TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

     >>> 'The {1} is {0:%d}, the {2} is {0:%B}, the {3} is {0:%I:%M%p}.'.format(dt, "day", "month", "time")
     'The day is 21, the month is November, the time is 04:30PM.'

-The example below defines a :class:`tzinfo` subclass capturing time zone information for Kabul, Afghanistan, which used +4 UTC until 1945 and then +4:30 UTC thereafter::
+The example below defines a :class:`tzinfo` subkundi capturing time zone information for Kabul, Afghanistan, which used +4 UTC until 1945 and then +4:30 UTC thereafter::

-   from datetime import timedelta, datetime, tzinfo, timezone
+   kutoka datetime agiza timedelta, datetime, tzinfo, timezone

-   class KabulTz(tzinfo):
+   kundi KabulTz(tzinfo):
        # Kabul used +4 until 1945, when they moved to +4:30
        UTC_MOVE_DATE = datetime(1944, 12, 31, 20, tzinfo=timezone.utc)